Emmotes/ic_spoilers/docs/season_5.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Catch and Release** (Guess)
-> Instead of a base attack with her pistol, there is a `$(amount)%` chance Vi takes out her comically oversized blunderbuss and fires it at a random normal enemy.
-This instantaneously transforms the enemy into a small glowing crystal sphere that has 1% of a normal enemy's health and is worth an additional `$(amount___2)%` gold when defeated.
+> Instead of a base attack with her pistol, there is a 10% chance Vi takes out her comically oversized blunderbuss and fires it at a random normal enemy.
+This instantaneously transforms the enemy into a small glowing crystal sphere that has 1% of a normal enemy's health and is worth an additional 1000% gold when defeated.
 When changing areas, any remaining spheres are automatically killed and the gold from them is collected.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>